goossens/ObjectTalk/docs/About.md

 * Learn computer language development.
 * Learn how to write a lexical scanner and language compiler.
 * Learn how to implement a simple stack-based virtual machine.
+* Learn how the develop a language that is:
+	* Fully object-oriented.
+	* Dynamically typed.
+	* Lexically scoped.
+	* Closure/capture aware.
 * Learn C++17 as that is the language the ObjectTalk engine is written in.
 * Keep the code multi-platform to support reuse and maximum outreach.
 * Don't over-optimize to keep the code readable (so others can learn).